 Despite a large number of OTA services, many hotels prefer independence and offer to book rooms directly from their website.
 Or they combine OTAs and booking from their site.
-We’ve going to cover OTA services in more details later on.
+We’re going to cover OTA services in more detail later on.

-Find out the cost of building a website in 2019 in our detailed guide How much does it cost to make a website in 2019?
+Find out how much does it cost to make a website in our detailed guide

 This is how a booking engine works:

 - System checks available rooms and shows possible check-in dates to users.

 - As users choose a hotel room and pay for it, a confirmation letter is sent to the indicated e-mail address.

 - After the completion of the operation, booking details are transferred to staff members.

 Hilton Hotels booking page